jpmedley/MDNBanter/help/BUILDING-PAGES.md

 ## Documenting New Features

 You may find that features behind a [runtime flag](https://www.howtogeek.com/703039/how-to-enable-google-chrome-flags-to-test-beta-features/) or in an [origin trial](https://web.dev/origin-trials/) in Chrome are not surfaced in the `build` or `find` commands.
-MDN Helper uses Chrome as its starting point because of the ease of reading API surfaces from its source code as compared to other browsers and because Chrome is often the first browser to implement new web platform features.
+MDNBanter uses Chrome as its starting point because of the ease of reading API surfaces from its source code as compared to other browsers and because Chrome is often the first browser to implement new web platform features.

 * If the feature is not yet available in another browser, it's too early to be documented on MDN.
 These statuses often indicate that aspects of a feature's design are still being resolved or tested and may change before the feature becomes part of the web platform.
 For early adoptors, resources can often be found in a feature's [spec repo](https://github.com/WICG/idle-detection).
 This includes the spec's explainer and sometimes MDN drafts specifically written for earlier adoptors.
   **Note:** If you're documenting a new spec that has an MDN draft, you're encouraged to use that draft as the starting place for the MDN pages.
 These drafts conform to MDN standards and are written by either the spec designer or implementor.

-* If the feature is available in another browser, you can tell MDN Helper to ignore that it is behind a flag or in an origin trial in Chrome by using the `-f` and `-o` flags.
+* If the feature is available in another browser, you can tell MDNBanter to ignore that it is behind a flag or in an origin trial in Chrome by using the `-f` and `-o` flags.
 For example:

 ```bash
 npm run build idl clip -- -f -o